ek-tereshko/esl/test-server/src/playground/settings/README.md

   - Setting applies only to the first matching tag.

-- ESLSetting:
+- UIPSetting:
   - There are 3 types of settings:
     - input
     - list
     - checkbox
-  - ESLSetting has required attribute 'for' that determines to which tag setting should be applied.
+  - UIPSetting has required attribute 'for' that determines to which tag setting should be applied.
-  - ESLSetting has required attribute 'name' that refers to attribute name which should be changed.
+  - UIPSetting has required attribute 'name' that refers to attribute name which should be changed.
-  - ESLListSetting should contain <uip-list-item>. <uip-list-item> has setting name in text content, while value stores in the attribute 'value'.
+  - UIPListSetting should contain <uip-list-item>. <uip-list-item> has setting name in text content, while value stores in the attribute 'value'.

 ---